 What this means if you’re evaluating

-We’ll revisit the review end of July.
-If anything material changes before then, we’ll update the main review and note the change on our methodology changelog.
+We’ll re-test end of July.
+If anything material changes — new models, pricing changes, resolution updates — we’ll update the main review and note the change on our methodology changelog.

-Questions about the update?
-Email us at hello@deevidreview.com.
-We respond to reader mail faster than we respond to press releases.
+Questions?
+Email hello@deevidreview.com.
+We respond to reader mail faster than to press releases.

 No credit card required.
 Cancel anytime.
 The link below takes you straight to signup.